 It’s finally here!
-The last month of your last semester as a UBC student.
+The last month of your last semester as a UBC student in Vancouver.

 Suddenly, you’re seeing campus in a whole new light.
-Whether you’re looking out at the Rose Garden, waiting in the never-ending sandwich line at the Delly, or turning in your final term paper, everything seems a little bit nostalgic.
+Whether you’re looking out at the Rose Garden, waiting in the never-ending sandwich line at the Delly, or turning in your final assignment, everything seems a little bit nostalgic.

 But all that teary-eyed memory-making can’t get in the way of what really matters: walking the stage and getting your diploma.
 So what do you need to know to get there?

 If you're graduating from UBC Okanagan, please visit the UBCO website for more specific information about graduation.

 This year’s grad ceremonies take place between May 22 and 30 at the Chan Centre.
 When you walk across the stage depends on what department you’re in.